oddrationale/ACollectionOfChessWisdom/manuscript/06_Attack_and_Defense.md

 Counter-attack is rarely a desirable defense unless the thing counter-attacked is more valuable than the thing being attacked.

-Having your opponent’s king exposed (especially if he’s in the center of the board) and under attack is usually well worth a piece.
+Having your opponent's king exposed (especially if he's in the center of the board) and under attack is usually well worth a piece.

 Passive defense is futile in a game of opposite side castling.
-A pawn storm is also useless if your opponent’s is already well under way.
+A pawn storm is also useless if your opponent's is already well under way.
 The only hope is to expose the enemy king, usually by a piece sacrifice.

 Good judgment and stiff defense in lost positions are two of the hallmarks of a master.